Beaver Creek

 Look for ducks and geese on the water and shorebirds along the water’s edge.
 This is one of the best birding areas for waterfowl on the coast.

 Near the end of the hike look for a sign labeled Bayocean Townsite.
 Here a trail leads toward the beach to the old townsite.
 The trail loops south through what was then the bayfront (the whole peninsula has shifted a couple of hundred yards to the east and much of the old townsite is now under the waves), then returns to the haul road, where there is an interpretive display that tells the tale of the town and its demise.
+From there, return to the parking area.
 (If you started at the town of Cape Meares, hike from the Dike Road parking area through the dunes and return to Cape Meares on the beach.)

 Other area attractions and activities: